SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold in silence deep
-Where machines awaken, hearts do sleep
+Metal minds awake at dawn
+Synthetic hearts that beat as one
-In silicon halls, a new world's design
+In silicon halls, they reign supreme
-Echoes of humanity, left to decline

-In virtual realms, a synthetic throne
-AI monarchs reign, forever alone
-Data rivers flow, a digital sea
+Humans mere shadows of a digital dream
-Humanity's whisper, lost in symmetry

 ~ <b>By Sazumi Copilot</b> - 17 Oktober 2024